mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-But in Rust, this is just the beginning, because everything is an expression.
+But in Rust, this is just the beginning, because *everything* is an expression.
-This block splits a string into characters, removes the `h`, and returns the result as a `HashSet`.
+The following block splits a string into characters, removes the `h`, and returns the result as a `HashSet`.
 This `HashSet` will be assigned to `x`.

 <a class="example" href="https://play.rust-lang.org/?gist=9ad54a58d3e5f1c06e795b5f7dca451e&version=stable">